courseportal/coursePortal/docs/source/notes/log_nick.rst

 *	Added a delete button to all of the user uploaded submission pages when you are updating.
 *	Put the class summary in the class "home" page.
 HTML markup is allowed.
+*	Created a universal breadcrumb generating function to replace old version
+*	Moved the report form to its own view and removed the need for a context variable for an empty ReportForm by using a template tag.

 Week of July 1-5
 ================